kmsabrin/houglass-celegans/README.md

 The ouput lists the core nodes for the given path coverage threshold (0.9 above), followed by the H-score.

-The output from the above run with 'all_paths_toy' is following:
+The output from the above run with 'all_paths_toy' as the path file is following:

 #### 3. Generating Paths